 100 Years: The Titanic Centennial

-The sinking of the ocean liner Titanic on April 15, 1912, continues to occupy the public imagination today—a century afterwards.
+This exhibit was on display at the NYS Library during April 2012, in commoration of the 100th anniversary of the sinking of the ocean liner Titanic (April 15, 1912), an event that continues to occupy the public imagination today.
 The events—first trumpeted in news headlines around the world—have since been recounted and memorialized in innumerable historical accounts, novels, songs, poems, movies and plays.
 Interest in the doomed ocean liner was rekindled in 1985 with the discovery of the ship's resting place on the ocean floor, by a joint Franco-American team led by oceanographer Robert Ballard.
 The discovery and salvage operations, as well as continuing controversies over the "ownership" and "sacredness" of the wreck site have given rise to a new spate of books, articles, documentaries, and fictionalized films on the Titanic, culminating in James Cameron's epic film Titanic in 1997.
-2012—the centennial year of the sinking—will see numerous commemorations on both sides of the Atlantic.
+2012—the centennial year of the sinking—saw numerous commemorations on both sides of the Atlantic.

 From 1912 to 1985